XenonCode - Documentation

 If we do not assign an initial value, the default generic value is used, and we must provide a type.

 A variable is only accessible within the scope it has been declared in.
 For instance, if we declare a variable at the biginning of a function, it is available throughout the entire function.
-If we declare a variable within a if block, it is only available within that block, until the corresponding else, elseif or until going back to the parent scope.
+If we declare a variable within a if block, it is only available within that block, until the corresponding else

 A variable declared in the global scope is accessible from everywhere.